PostHog/hedgehog.vc/README.md

 * seed round stage - we participate but don't lead
 * technical founders

-you'll probably be a good fit if you're currently going through yc, but we will consider any companies that meet these criteria
+you'll probably be a good fit if you're currently going through yc, but we will consider any companies that meet these criteria provided you are a US-registered company

 we do seed stage because we've had success from seed stage through multiple rounds later ourselves, so can help the most here